Anxiety & Depression Support That Helps You Feel Clearer, Steadier, and More in Control

 What is the difference between anxiety and depression?

 Anxiety is typically future-focused and involves worry, tension, and a sense of being on edge.
 Depression is often linked to low mood, lack of motivation, and feeling disconnected or numb.
+Many people experience both at the same time, which can make it feel confusing or overwhelming.

 What are common symptoms of anxiety?